Upcoming Programs at the Racine Public Library

 Need a library card?
 You can now sign up for a digital library card at www.racinelibrary.info.
 A physical card will be mailed to you.

 Internet Services: By appointment use the internet, print, ask questions, and scan!
 Thirty-minute sessions (no extensions will be made), a library card is required.
-Monday-Friday 10-2, side door off Lake Ave. there is a metal sign out front saying “Curbside Internet.”
+Monday-Friday 10 a.m.-2 p.m., side door off Lake Ave. there is a metal sign out front saying “Curbside Internet.”
 Call 262.636.9217 to make an appointment, all COVID-19 protocols are being followed.

+COVID-19 Weekly Free Testing Sites: Monday-Kenosha East, Tuesday- Racine CRCHD, Wednesday-Racine CRCHD, Thursday-Racine City, Friday- Kenosha-West.
+Please visit the RPL Facebook page for more detailed information.

 Kids/Teens Programs: